Shelter Mentorship Program

 What is the Program?

-Our Shelter Mentoring Program is designed to be a 2-year commitment, an agreement between a Start-up agency and the Institute to work together with the shared goal of building a solid business foundation, trained leadership and staff, necessary policies and practices in place, and getting their shelter ready to launch.
+Our Shelter Mentoring Program is designed to be a 2-year commitment, an agreement between a Start-up agency and the Institute to work together with the shared goal of building a solid business foundation, training leadership and staff, creating necessary policies and practices, and getting their shelter ready to launch.

 Our faculty and consultants for this program include mature shelter operators selected from the National Trafficking Sheltered Alliance, as well as national experts in issues such as Legal Compliance, Governance, Fund-raising Stewardship, and Volunteer Management.